What is IAS Officer?

 - Both these papers are held on the same day.

-- The judgement to announce the date of the exams is with the UPSC, but the exams usually take place in the month of June.
+- The judgement to announce the date of the exams is with the UPSC, but the exams usually take place in June.

 - The issuance of the Answer key will be followed by the declaration of the UPSC results of that year.

-- The results of Prelim exams are released in the month of August/ September.
+- The results of the Prelim exams are released in August/ September.

 Level 2: Mains Exam